 Emerging from the mouth of the world’s largest freshwater spring, the Wakulla River is an Official Florida Canoe Trail and a part of Florida’s Statewide System of Greenways and Trails.
-This short paddling trail is an easy half-day journey through the river’s clear, cool waters (with slow currents making the upstream journey simple for those choosing not to shuttle), but offers an outstanding opportunity to witness the area’s diverse plant and animal life.
+This 10-mile long paddling trail is an easy half-day journey through the river’s clear, cool waters (with slow currents making the upstream journey simple for those choosing not to shuttle), but offers an outstanding opportunity to witness the area’s diverse plant and animal life.
+Paddlers can choose between a three or six-mile paddling excursion, and the current is mild enough to paddle up and down the river for as long as desired.

 Starting three miles downstream from the spring itself (Edward Ball Wakulla State Park is fenced off to boaters of all kinds), the Wakulla River is wide, nearly straight and lined with cypress trees.
 Overhead, cormorant, anhinga, osprey and other birds can be seen soaring and nesting in the towering trees.
-In the water, playful turtles and reclusive alligators are almost certain to be seen while manatee are also a possible, thought slightly less certain, sight.
-Facilities do not exist along the river itself, though the launch areas at both the City of St. Marks Wakulla River Park and San Marcos de Apalache State Park offer a dock, canoe launch, restrooms, picnic shelter and water fountains there.
+In the water, playful turtles and reclusive alligators are almost certain to be seen while manatee are also possbile when the water is warmer.